donateko/scopos-webmail/docs/adr/0055-web-socket-data-synchronization.md

 ## Context

-- Currently Twake Mail web use Firebase Cloud Messaging to sync data on real time
+- Currently Mailbux web use Firebase Cloud Messaging to sync data on real time
 - JMAP already implemented web socket push, which is more optimized for web

 ## Decision

-- Web socket is implemented for real time update data for Twake Mail web
+- Web socket is implemented for real time update data for Mailbux web

 ## Consequences

-- Twake Mail web now no longer depends on Firebase Cloud Messaging, using web socket to update users' latest data
+- Mailbux web now no longer depends on Firebase Cloud Messaging, using web socket to update users' latest data